amcunningham/gp-oc-dashboard/research/PANEL_NOTES.md

 validated adoption risk scores, or pre-registered selection-corrected designs.
 Candidate
 venues: BMJ Quality & Safety (methods/selection angle) or BJGP (substantive).
 AMC to lead;
 analyses reproducible from repo scripts + public data.

+ADDENDUM to 4.11 (10 Jul 2026, evening): practices have been contractually required to keep online consultation tools open throughout core hours since 1 OCTOBER 2025 (25/26 access changes) - inside the between-waves adoption window.
+Part of the 2025-26 surge cohort is therefore mandate-nudged rather than purely distress-selected; the 26/27 contract (same-day urgent duty, call-back ban, no capping) will push further.
+Selection regimes: structural (pioneers) -> distress (2024-26) -> compliance (Oct 2025 onward, accelerating 2026-27).
+NHSE publicly attributed the 2026 satisfaction rise to expanding online access on publication day (Pulse, 9 Jul 2026) - a between-year national correlation credited to a tool without adjustment for who adopted; our change models contradict the general claim and support it only within the former high-deflection group.